cathal-cummins/allanlab/_pages/home.md

 permalink: /
 ---

+# Welcome to the Active Touch Lab!

-<p> The Active Touch Laboratory uses methods in animal behaviour, neuroethology, human psychophysics, computational modelling and robotics to investigate tactile sensing in animals, people and intelligent machines.</p>
+The Active Touch Laboratory uses methods in animal behaviour, neuroethology, human psychophysics, computational modelling and robotics to investigate tactile sensing in animals, people and intelligent machines.

+We are based at the [University of Sheffield](https://www.sheffield.ac.uk/) in the [Department of Psychology](https://www.sheffield.ac.uk/psychology).
+We are also affiliated with Sheffield Robotics, [INSIGNEO Institute for *in silico* Medicine](https://insigneo.org/), and the [Neuroscience Institute](https://www.sheffield.ac.uk/neuroscience-institute).